 Bayesian stats and GLMMs are best for “small data” or medium-sized data.
 When it comes to big data, we have to move to machine learning approaches.
 As I said above, I am not an expert in those but I am excited to learn with you!

 I have a lot of ongoing commitments to help out scientists at any given time.
 I work on a first-come, first-served basis.
 But I do want to make regular progress on all the projects.
-So what I do is cycle through all my currently active projects and work on each one for a chunk of time.
+So I cycle through all my currently active projects and work on each one for a chunk of time.
 Currently I’m able to work on each project roughly every 1-2 weeks.
 Ideally, I would make enough progress each time to send you an update.
 But typically I will only be able to devote a small percent of time to a specific project in any one week.
-But you can feel free to email me at any time with questions or clarifications; again I’ll address those on a first-come first-served basis as they come in.
+Feel free to email me at any time with questions or clarifications; again I’ll address those on a first-come first-served basis as they come in.

 I do not have a formal publication quota, but I am informally evaluated in part based on the publications and presentations I co-author.
 Of course, my contribution will vary a lot from project to project.
 Please consider adding me as a co-author on any paper or other product where I’ve made a meaningful contribution to the analysis, presentation, and/or writing.
-If I am a co-author, I promise to hold up my end of the bargain and write any sections for which I am responsible as well as review other parts of the manuscript, including text, figures, and tables.
+This is a good idea because it makes me formally accountable for the analysis I did or helped you do.
+If I am a co-author, I promise to hold up my end of the bargain and write any sections for which I am responsible, including creating figures and tables.
+Like any good co-author, I will review and give comments on the entire text of the manuscript.
+I’ll pay special attention to making sure statements in the abstract and discussion are supported by the analysis results.
 But if my contribution to your project is just a quick consultation or question-and-answer session, co-authorship is not necessary.
 An informal acknowledgment would be great!

 I am officially responsible for reviewing all 5-year CRIS project plans for the Southeast Area.
 The program analysts send me the preplans for each review cycle and I provide comments and feedback, primarily focusing on the experimental design, proposed statistical analyses, and data analysis/management parts of the plans.
 But if you want to get a head start on the process, I can help at an earlier stage if you send me questions about specific elements of your plan such as experimental design or power calculations.

-Incidentally, it isn’t necessary to list me as a collaborator on your preplan as I am always available to provide statistical support to SEA scientists whether or not my name appears on your plan.
+Incidentally, it isn’t necessary to list me as a collaborator on your preplan.
+I am always available to provide statistical support to SEA scientists, whether or not my name appears on your plan.

 Learning stats is a journey and a process.
 You can’t learn it overnight.
 However, I would recommend starting at my SEAStats training page for a gentle introduction to both the statistical models and the tools in R you will need to work with them.
 On that page I also have links to other helpful tutorials and learning resources.
 Also, check out the free online training page on SciNet that my area statistician colleagues Sara and Kathy put together with tons of resources!